mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Sunday, 20 July 2025

-- The average temperature today is 17.86˚C,
+- The average temperature today is 17.89˚C,
-- With highs of 18.75˚C and lows of 17.14˚C,
+- With highs of 18.88˚C and lows of 17.14˚C,
-- It may feel like 17.95˚C with light rain
+- It may feel like 17.95˚C with scattered clouds
 - The wind speed is 4.63m/s and visibility is 10000m
-- The pressure is 997hPa and humidity is 86%
+- The pressure is 997hPa and humidity is 85%
 - The sun will rise at 04:13 and set at 20:15

 <!-- weather_marker ends -->